webis-de/webis-de.github.io/README.md

 *If you are editing the files directly on GitHub, you can skip this section.*

-The website is built using [Jekyll](https://jekyllrb.com/docs/).
+The website is built using [Jekyll](https://jekyllrb.com/docs/) and uses [UIkit](https://getuikit.com/) as a CSS framework as well as a few additional JavaScript libraries.
 To install Jekyll on your system, run

-    sudo apt install ruby ruby-dev build-essential
+    sudo apt install ruby ruby-dev build-essential jekyll
-    sudo gem install jekyll

 After Jekyll is installed, you can `cd` into the main folder of this repository and run